indigiti/news-feedr/README.md

 * AngularJS version 1.5.8

 * A few different web tutorials were consulted and code models were followed.

+* The Google Feed API was taken down in December 2016, so I have replaced it with this RSS to JSON converter [Link](https://rss2json.com).

 Any feedback or comments would be appreciated.